Our Members Asked:

 Unfortunately, many prenatal supplements provide 800 mcg or more of folic acid — double the recommended amount from a supplement.
 That's not all.
 Folic acid is absorbed much better (about 70% better) than folate from foods.
-This means that a prenatal supplement with 800 mcg of folic acid gives you the equivalent of 1,360 mcg of folate.
-(Labels will start making this clear 2018, but current labels don't).
+This means that a prenatal supplement with 800 mcg of folic acid gives you the equivalent of 1,360 mcg DFE of folate (but be aware that not all labels will reflect this change until 2021).
 On top of this, many manufacturers put in extra folic acid (30% or more is not uncommon), so it's quite possible that your supplement which lists 800 mcg of folate from folic acid is giving you the equivalent of about 1,800 mcg of folate.
-Add to that the 300 to 400 mcg of folate you're likely already getting from foods and you can see that this can easily total of over 2,000 mcg of folate per day!

 The upper tolerable intake level (UL) for folate is 1,000 mcg, which only applies to synthetic forms, such as folic acid and methylfolate, found in supplements in fortified foods.
 It does not apply to folate found naturally in foods.
 Note that the UL is based on mcg and not mcg DFEs.
 Consequently, a product that contains 800 mcg of folic acid will not exceed the adult UL of 1,000 mcg folate, even though, nutritionally it provides about 1,336 mcg DFE.
 It's best not to exceed this because prolonged intake of excessive folic acid can cause kidney damage and can complicate the diagnosis of vitamin B-12 deficiency (folic acid supplementation can mask a symptom of vitamin B-12 deficiency).
 Of particular concern to pregnant women is that excessively high blood levels of folate (>59 nmol/L) in their blood was found to be associated with an approximate twofold increased risk of autism in their children according to an observational study in Baltimore in which 10% of women exceeded this level (Raghavan, International Meeting for Autism Research 2016).
 The study also found that when blood levels of both folate and vitamin B-12 were excessively high, the risk of autism was 17.6 times greater.
 (Note: Getting adequate folate during pregnancy may reduce the risk of autism; the concern is with getting too much).

 So what should you do?